 The Illawarra Sports Stadium has been fully operational since 1992 and has provided a high standard complex for sporting and recreational activities for many organisations, as well as providing a home for netball and basketball and other indoor sporting activities and community groups.

 The Illawarra Sports Stadium is a proud supporter of Lifeline South Coast’s Book Fair.
-With around 40000 books of various fictional and non-fictional genres, this event is the major fundraising event for Lifeline’s support services, including their 24 hour telephone crisis helpline in the Sydney south coast.
+With around 40,000 fiction and non-fiction books, this event is the major fundraising event for Lifeline’s support services, including their 24 hour telephone crisis helpline in the Sydney south coast.

 Our venue is home to the Illawarra District Netball Association (IDNA) which has a membership of some 3500+.
 Basketball has been a major user of the centre for the past twenty years, with 90 teams competing on a weekly basis.
 Recently Basketball has been relocated to the Snakepit in Wollongong by the Illawarra Basketball Association.
 Uni Basketball League (UBL) now operates 2 days per week at the Stadium.

 Illawarra Sports Stadium has two major halls or operational areas each of approximately 1400sqm which have a very wide range of functions and opportunities.